Aircraft in fiction: Supermarine Spitfire

 Along with the Hawker Hurricane, the Supermarine Spitfire fighter is strongly linked to the Battle of Britain in summer 1940, where the Royal Air Force fought the German Luftwaffe over the skies of Britain for air superiority.
 It has been featured in many works of fiction related to the Battle of Britain.

 The 1951 film Malta Story is about Spitfires and their pilots defending Malta in 1942.

 A Spitfire IXc was one of at least two used in the production of the 1962 World War II epic film The Longest Day.
 The same aircraft also appeared in Von Ryan's Express (1965), Night of the Generals (1967), and Battle of Britain (1969).

 The Spitfire was a central part of the 1969 film Battle of Britain, directed by Guy Hamilton, a fictionalized account of the real Battle of Britain that one critic called "the definitive depiction of war in the air".
 The film led to an increase in the popularity of the aircraft among collectors of warbirds.
 According to one property dealer the appearance "did for Spitfires what the James Bond films did for the Aston Martin."
 Producers secured 35 Spitfires for use in the film.

 The Spitfire was also the main aircraft used in the 1988 miniseries Piece of Cake.
 The series was based on a novel by the same name.
 Pilots in the novel flew the Hawker Hurricane, but the lack of airworthy Hurricanes forced the producers to change aircraft types, using five privately owned airworthy Spitfires and a collection of static and taxiing replicas.

-Real-life World War II RAF ace Douglas Bader was portrayed as a night-flying Spitfire pilot during The Blitz in an episode of the second season of the animated Disney series Gargoyles.
-In the episode ("M.I.A.")
-Bader's life was saved during air combat by Goliath and Griff.

 The 2001 Czech film Dark Blue World, a World War II drama about Czech pilots who flew with the Royal Air Force directed by Jan Svěrák, featured Spitfires.
 The vintage Spitfires cost the filmmakers US$7,500 an hour to use.
 The aerial sequences were a combination of live aerial footage, CGI and out-takes from the 1969 film The Battle of Britain.

 Spitfires starred in the 2006 seven-minute short film Pilots, produced as a commercial by the Swiss-German watch manufacturer IWC Schaffhausen to promote its Big Pilot's Watch Collection.
 John Malkovich featured in the film.

 In the 2017 movie Dunkirk, directed by Christopher Nolan, three Spitfires were featured defending the evacuation of British and French troops from Dunkirk against attacks by the German Luftwaffe.